Binding an ASP.Net Control to a Generic List

 lstColours.DataBind();

-This will now result in a list that is shown like the first example, but the value of the selected item will be the hexadecimal colour code of the selected colour!
+This will now result in a list that is shown like the first example, but the value of the selected item will be the hexadecimal colour code of the chosen colour!

 Remember: Unless you tell the list otherwise, it will use the default .ToString() method to set both the item value and item text.
 You must use DataValueField and DataTextField to tell it which fields to use.